 Masks present a unique challenge for home improvement and remodeling sales representatives.
 They can create a sense of disconnection between the client and the employee.
 But with the right strategy and training, companies can mitigate the negative effects of masks on the process and actually transform them into a potential strength.

 Here are 7 tips from the Extreme Sales Summit for selling with masks.
 Want even more sales tips and tricks?
-Subscribe to the 2020 Extreme Sales Summit’s on-demand content.
+Get exclusive content by registering for Extreme Sales Summit On Demand.

 Give information upfront